3DCoded/Happy-Hare/Command-Reference.md

-    MMU_SYNC_GEAR_MOTOR : Sync the MMU gear motor to the extruder stepper MMU_TOOL_OVERRIDES : Displays, sets or clears tool speed and extrusion factors (M220 & M221) MMU_TTG_MAP : aka MMU_REMAP_TTG Display or remap a tool to a specific gate and set gate availability MMU_UNLOCK : Wakeup the MMU prior to resume to restore temperatures and timeouts
+    MMU_SYNC_GEAR_MOTOR : Sync the MMU gear motor to the extruder stepper MMU_TOOL_OVERRIDES : Displays, sets or clears tool speed and extrusion factors (M220 & M221) MMU_TTG_MAP : aka MMU_REMAP_TTG Display or remap a tool to a specific gate and set gate availability MMU_UNLOAD : Unloads filament and parks it at the gate or optionally unloads just the extruder (EXTRUDER_ONLY=1) MMU_UNLOCK : Wakeup the MMU prior to resume to restore temperatures and timeouts
 ```